better/jsonschema2db/README.md

 Only Postgres is supported at the moment, although it should be fairly simple to add other databases.

+Installation
+---

+The easiest way to install this is (probably) to run `pip install -e git://github.com/better/jsonschema2db#egg=jsonschema2db`

+Documentation
+---

 See [full documentation](https://better.engineering/jsonschema2db/) for more info about how to use jsonschema2db!

 Other